sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 - user temp files solution not satisfied
 - not satisfied for solution to remove user temp file
 - to remove the user temp file solution not satisfied
+- not satisfied for user temp file remove not solved

+## intent: not_satisfied_java_solution
+- not satisfied java solution
+- java installation problem not solved
+- java installation error not solved
+- installation of java error not solved
+- java problem not solved